Sergeant 8895 Albert Cook

 [He is wrongly shown on the War Memorial as a Private Soldier]

 At some point in 1917 he was wounded and gassed and returned to England for treatment.
-Whilst being treated for his wounds at Naunton Park Hospital, Cheltenham he died on the 29th May 1917, age 27.
+Whilst being treated for his wounds at Naunton Park Hospital, Cheltenham he died on 29 May 1917, age 27.
 It was reported that he was suffering in hospital for nine weeks.
-His remains were brought back to Hungerford for interment at St Saviour's churchyard, Eddington.
+His remains were brought back to Hungerford for interment on 2 Jun 1917 at St Saviour's churchyard, Eddington.

 If he was in hospital for nine weeks then it is possible he received his injuries when the battalion was on operations from the 4th – 6th April 1917.

-- Sergeant Albert Cook's Commonwealth War Grave headstone in St Saviour's churchyard, Eddington
+- Sgt Albert Cook's CWGC headstone in St Saviour's churchyard, 2017 (by Dr Jimmy Whittaker)

 Battalion War diary for that period reads: